zucca-devops-tooling/bound-ci-demo/README.md

 - Route publishing automatically to different repositories depending on the environment (snapshots vs. releases).
 - Simplify Gradle configurations so dynamic versioning and repository selection are automatic and reliable.
 - Support realistic build and testing flows by consuming already-published artifacts instead of local source builds.
+- Ensure idempotent publishing by verifying whether an artifact already exists before attempting to publish (in production environments only).

 ## 📈 Impact